Dim Sum Garden

 James Beard–Winning Sandwiches

-South Philly sandwich royalty at 14 E Snyder Ave, on the corner since 1930.
-The Inquirer once named their cheesesteak the best in Philly.
-Small sandwich ($10–12) is "more than enough for one person" — two smalls is the move, just barely over $20 with tip.
+South Philly sandwich royalty at 14 E Snyder Ave, on the corner since 1930 and a James Beard America's Classics winner.
+The small roast pork is about $10 and more than enough for one, so two smalls land right around $20.
 Pork or steak, both legendary.

 Dutch Eating Place